-Ventricular fibrillation is a critical heart condition which occurs when the electrical activities of the heart are disorderly.
-Instead of contracting, the ventricles, which usually pump blood to the rest of the body quiver.
+Ventricular fibrillation is a critical heart condition that occurs when the electrical activities of the heart are disorderly.
+Instead of contracting, the ventricles usually pump blood to the rest of the body quiver.
 In this case, the heart is not pumping blood leading to some organs lacking enough oxygen supply.
 Some of the known causes of ventricular fibrillation include:

 - Damage to heart muscles from a previous cardiac arrest

 - Limited blood supply to the heart muscles

 Ventricular tachycardia refers to a heart rate that is above average.
 For adults, a heart rate of above 100beats per minute is too fast.
 The heart condition is also known as atrial or supraventricular tachycardia (SVT).
 It begins with the upper chambers of the heart, which fire abnormally, resulting in a faster heart rate.
 This increased heart rate prevents the heart chambers from filling up entirely before contracting.
 The irregular heart rate disrupts the blood flow through the body.
 People with this condition have a low risk of cardiac arrest except for extreme cases.
 People at a higher risk of the condition include:

 - Women are at a higher risk than men

 - People who consume high levels of caffeine

 Bradycardia is more common in older adults.
 It occurs from a slow heart rate.
 The condition is likely to result in a cardiac arrest if the heart rate is not effectively pumping blood to vital body organs, especially the brain and heart muscles.
 A heart rate depends on the age of the individual and physical activity.
 A heart rate of below 60 falls under bradycardia for a rested adult.
 Bradycardia results from: